thelonehegelian/kickstarter_ethereum/README.md

       USING A STRUCT (INSIDE A FUNCTION)
     */
     function createRequest (string calldata _description , uint _value, address _recipient, bool _completed ) public restricted {
-        // create a request using the Request struct
+        // create a request using the Request struct.
+This creates an instance of a Request called newRequest
         Request memory newRequest = Request({
             description: _description,
             value: _value,